decentralized-identity/credential-manifest/spec/spec.md

 ## Resource Definition

-A Credential Manifest is a JSON document that contains preconditional requirements, Issuer style preferences, and other facets User Agents utilize to help articulate and select the inputs necessary for processing and issuance of a specified credential.
+_Credential Manifests_ are a resource format that defines preconditional requirements, Issuer style preferences, and other facets User Agents utilize to help articulate and select the inputs necessary for processing and issuance of a specified credential.

 ::: example Credential Manifest - All features exercised
 ```json